~ VINE TOMATO SEED part 2: - LARGE FRUITED TYPES ~

 This is a really massive tomato - we've included a picture of it next to a (rather large) mug here to try to give you an idea of the scale.

 Kate came by a selection of interesting tomatoes from a small local seed company on a visit to Seville a few years back.
-This variety proved to be a real stand-out both in terms of earliness (this year only the super-early bushes ripened earlier) and flavour.
+This variety proved to be a real stand-out both in terms of earliness (only the super-early varieties ripened before it) and flavour.
 It makes lots of fruit too.

 The name translates as 'ugly, from the wide river' - well they may not be the prettiest of tomatoes, but in this case looks definitely aren't everything!